suse-edge/metal3-demo/docs/setup/vbmh-setup.md

 - If your VMs aren't defined in root's virsh, you may need to remove "sudo" from the NODE1MAC virsh commands.

-### Create the BMH yamls using the virtual machine information
+### Create the BMH manifests using the virtual machine information
 #### Control plane Node
 ```
 cat << EOF > ~/vbmc/node1.yaml